bearform/css/README.md

 # CSS

-A collection of useful CSS snippets and style sheets.
+A collection of useful snippets and style sheets.

 [Tonic](tonic) is an opinionated normalization/reset that extends [modern-normalize](https://github.com/sindresorhus/modern-normalize).